sinai-dev/BepInEx-Partiality-Wrapper/README.md

 * `[game]\BepInEx\plugins\partiality-mods\` - generated after first launch, the recommended folder to use.
 * `[game]\Mods\` - the legacy Partiality folder for mods, in case the mod **requires** this structure.

-Both folders allow you to place the mods inside a sub-folder.
+Both folders allow you to place the mods inside sub-folder(s).

 ## Credits
 Written by Sinai, with help from: